-SUBJECT: Draft innovative project funding recommendations

-PROPOSED ACTION: Fish and Wildlife Committee recommendation for Fiscal Year 2008 and 2009 funding for innovative projects a F&W Committee recommendation is requested at the August meeting.
+- SUBJECT: Draft innovative project funding recommendations - PROPOSED ACTION: Fish and Wildlife Committee recommendation for Fiscal Year 2008 and 2009 funding for innovative projects - SIGNIFICANCE: The Council reserved funding in its Fiscal Year 2007-2009 Fish and Wildlife Project recommendations for Innovative projects.
+A project review and selection process for this funding is nearing completion and a F&W Committee recommendation is requested at the August meeting.